The 7 Best Cappuccino Cups

 - Logo can be a no go for fans of a cleaner look

-Best suited for: Anyone who loves a Lavazza brew, and is looking for an affordable, functional cappuccino cup.
+Best suited for: Anyone who loves a Lavazza brew, and is looking for an affordable, functional cup.

 If you’re looking for something unique and stylish, yet still functional, a set of Le Creuset Stoneware cups can be just what the doctor ordered.

 These cups come two in a set with saucers and hold a respectable 7 oz apiece.
 This allows for larger cappuccinos if desired, although it does not permit a proper domed top if you make them at the traditional 5-6 oz size.
 (If you make your cappuccino with a double shot, though, these are the perfect size.)

 They are not made of porcelain, but rather of high-fired stoneware that has been glazed with a glossy enamel finish.
 This means they’re not technically in line with the standards, but apart from being inauthentic to the Italian tradition, they should still manage to retain heat well.